 Stunning strikes against the likes of Arsenal and Barcelona live long in the memory, but injuries impacted his influence in his latter seasons as the dynamism that defined his game gradually decreased.

 He moved to Real Madrid on loan for the 2012/13 season and reunited with Jose Mourinho at the Bernabeu, making 35 appearances but rarely looking like the player who overpowered opponents in his early seasons at Chelsea.

-Eden Hazard will face his former side for the first time in this season’s Champions League, having left Chelsea as a huge fans’ favourite and one of the club’s greatest players of the modern era.
+Eden Hazard could face his former side in the Champions League this week, having left Chelsea as a huge fans’ favourite and one of the club’s greatest players of the modern era.

 Chelsea beat off competition from a host of Europe’s elite to sign Hazard from Lille in 2012 and it proved an inspired investment for the west Londoners, the winger developing into one of the division’s most influential footballers over seven seasons at Stamford Bridge.